 “what tools / tech / software do you recommend for authors and self-publishers to build a lucrative platform?”

-(which is only the second most commonly asked question I get after “why are you so really, really, ridiculously good looking?)
+(which is only the second most commonly asked question I get after “how are you so really, really, ridiculously good looking?)

-So today, I’m going to take you behind the scenes of Insurgent Publishing and show you how I use ConvertKit for myself (as both a publisher and author) and for the authors I work with through Insurgent Publishing.
+So today, I’m going to take you behind the scenes and show you how I use ConvertKit for myself (as both a publisher and author) and for the authors I work with through Insurgent Publishing.

 And today I’m going to share with you 10 reasons you should be using it for your publishing projects.